De Nicolay family

-Nicolay (de Nicolaÿ/Nicolaï) – refer to Nobility particle) is a European noble family of the Ancien Régime with its roots in the south of France at the early part of the 14th Century.
+The de Nicolay family (de Nicolaÿ/Nicolaï) – refer to Nobility particle) is an old European noble family of the Ancien Régime with its roots in Southern France at the early part of the 14th Century.
 There is however, evidence to suggest that its origins stretch further back to the growth of the city state of Florence at the beginning of the Florentine Renaissance.
 The Nicolay family was originally associated with the French noble classes of the Nobles of the Robe and the Nobles of the Sword.
 It is well documented that members of the House of Nicolay became highly influential in the spheres of national government, law, the church, academia, military and diplomatic service, as well as the arts.
 They held the titles of marquis, count and baron.

 Origins

 The earliest known reference to the family de Nicolay begins with Guy (also known as Guglielmo) who was born close to Florence, Italy and accompanied Pope Clement V in around 1305, when the Papacy was first established in Poitiers.
 His son, Guy (II) (who had married Jaqueline de Baroncelli) followed his father to France and settled in the town of Bourg-Saint-Andéol in the Province of Vivarais (now the Ardèche).
 Guy & Jaqueline de Nicolay had a son, who they named Ahoult.
 Ahoult grew to be an influential and accomplished man; exerting the role of Lieutenant of the Bailiff of the King in Vivarais.
 He married Jeanne de Barjac.
 Their son was Guy III who married Antoinette de Casteljau who bore two sons; Jean and Raymond.
 Jean de Nicolay (named the first in the will of his father) became the author of the branch of the House of Nicolay referred to as the Marquis de Goussainville and Raymond de Nicolay became the author of the branch of the Baronnie de Sabran.